weenhanceit/relationships/self-referential-many-to-many-save.md

 ```

 Another approach would be to enforce it on the back end and simply return an error when the form is submitted.
 This isn't a great user experience in many cases, so it won't be covered here.
-It might be the easiest to implement, and in some cases might be acceptable.
+It might be the easiest to implement, and therefore in some cases might be acceptable.